 If your cat is licking this much, it’s likely due to compulsion.
 What started as a positive experience has now become a habit that your pet cannot break.

-Your cat may also be behaving this way due to anxiety.
-Whatever caused their wound, it was likely a frightening experience to be injured.
+Your cat may also be behaving this way due to stress and anxiety.
+Whatever caused his wound, it was likely a frightening experience to be injured.
 Your pet may be self-soothing to calm down.

 If this is the case, you’ll need to keep your cat calm in other ways.
 Try the following: